-You must be admitted to the Toulouse Graduate School as well as fulfill the following program requirements:
+You’ll have to be admitted to the Toulouse Graduate School® and submit the following materials to the program office:

 We encourage you to complete the application process by Jan.
-15 for admission in the fall semester.
-More information about graduate school and program admission requirements is at www.unt.edu/catalog www.unt.edu/catalog
+15 for fall admission.
+More information about graduate school and program admission requirements is available in the catalog.

-If you do not have government work experience, a paid internship provides an opportunity to apply classroom knowledge and develop professional skills essential for a successful career.
-You can receive 3 semester hours after completing an internship.
-Our internship coordinator will help you find an internship; you are responsible for developing the qualifications and interpersonal skills necessary for employment.
+If you don't have government work experience, a paid internship allows you to apply classroom knowledge and develop professional skills for a successful career.
+Our internship coordinator will help you find an internship, but you're responsible for developing the qualifications and interpersonal skills necessary for employment.

-Additional information is available at www.padm.unt.edu and in the Ph.D.
+Additional information is available at the PACS website or in the Ph.D.
 Degree Program Handbook available from the Ph.D. program coordinator.

-Several financial assistance options are available to you, and we recommend investigating them when you apply to the program.
-Non-Texas residents who receive at least $1,000 a year in scholarship funds may also be eligible for in-state tuition rates.
+Several financial assistance options are available to you, and we recommend investigating them when applying to the program.
+Students who are not Texas residents and receive at least $1,000 a year in scholarships may be eligible for in-state tuition rates.
 The options include: